TheKhafre/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern “root” from the file /etc/passwd Task 15: Display the number of lines that contain the pattern “bin” in the file /etc/passwd Task 16: Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+Task 17: Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.